 Instead of adapting an existing Internet Radio project to my needs (like support for air traffic control stations), I decided that it would be easier to write my own sketch from scratch.
-I’m satisfied with the first results, and I learned a lot from this project.
+I’m satisfied with the first results, and I learned a lot during this project.

 Keypad controlled prototype in radio mode (left) and ATC mode (right)